disquisitioner/Weather-Uplink/README.md

 * `wxstation2web.py` -- This is the current version of the uplink application, with the name reflecting that it delivers the regular weather station data to a variety of web services.
 All ongoing development is happening in this application
 * `wxstation2xively.py` -- A previous version that just uploads data to Xively.com, which was needed when Cosm relaunched as Xively and the APIs changed.
 Given no ongoing development is happening, this is simply here for reference purposes.
 * `wxstation2cosm.py` -- The first generation uplink utility, designed to work with Cosm.com (which no longer exists)

+The main uplink application, `wxstation2web.py`, relies on separate service-specific routines to properly format and upload data to whichever services I intend to use via their standard Python APIs.
+At present there are several such service-specific routines:
+* `wx_wunderground.py` -- for upload to Weather Underground
+* `wx_dweet.py` -- for upload to Dweet.io
+* `wx_thingspeak.py` -- for upload to Thingspeak.com
+* `wx_xively.py` -- no longer used as Xively no longer provides non-commercial service

 **Other Utilities**